June 29 through July 26, 2014

 Located on the Mediterranean Sea and the only natural harbor in the region, the UNESCO World Heritage site of Acre/Akko is the focus of this unique and cutting-edge field school.
 Throughout its history, Akko has served as a major emporium for the ancient world.
 Bronze and Iron Age Akko appears prominently in ancient Egyptian, Ugaritic, Assyrian, Classical, and biblical accounts.
 Known locally as Tell Napoleon or Tell el-Fukhar, excavations on this ancient mound situated east of the modern city of Akko have uncovered remains of Canaanite, “Sea Peoples,” Phoenician, Persian, Greek, and Hellenistic culture.
 During more recent times, it is famous as the city that withstood Napoleon’s two-month siege and marked the end of his campaign to conquer the Middle East.
 Today Akko is a major tourist destination, well-known for its picturesque and historic Ottoman period town that is constructed on the ruins of the best-preserved Crusader city in the world.
 The archaeological field school is led by Dr. Ann Killebrew, co-director of the Tel Akko excavations and a Penn State faculty member and Professor Martha Risser from the Trinity College Classics Department contributes to lectures, excavation, the course work and curriculum.

-Students may apply by downloading the application from the Akko Summer Admissions page to the right.
+Students may apply completing the online application.
 Once your application is COMPLETE, you receive notice of your acceptance.
-There will be a REQUIRED pre-departure meeting at the end of April 2013.
+Students are required to submit a health form as part of their online application stating that they are in good health and can tolerate the physical conditions required of the program There will be a REQUIRED pre-departure meeting for all Trinity students at the end of April 2014.
 Students and parents will receive information regarding accommodations, pre-departure, payment etc. after acceptance.
 If you have any questions, you can contact the Office of International Programs or Michelle Kollen, Summer Programs Advisor x2387.

 The fee includes: